TimKam/furhat-sympathetic-actions/README.md

 ## Configuration
-The Furhat skill can be configured to adjust the behavior of the *agent* player.
-Changing the configuration requires adjusting a line in the source code:
-In line 11 of [./furhat-sympathetic-actions/src/main/kotlin/furhatos/app/sympathetic_actions/flow/interaction.kt)](./furhat-sympathetic-actions/src/main/kotlin/furhatos/app/sympathetic_actions/flow/interaction.kt), the value of ``mode`` can be adjusted to the following strings:
+At the beginning of each game session, the Furhat skill will ask for the game mode to be set.
+The following modes are available:

-* ``"rational"``: The agent acts purely rationally, assuming the human player does the same.
+* ``"rational"`` (code word: ``apple``): The agent acts purely rationally, assuming the human player does the same.
 I.e., the agent always offers a split of (``agent: 99, human: 1``) and accepts any offer that provides it with any money (``agent: > 0, human: < 100``).

-* ``"sympathetic"``: The agent player does not act purely rationally, but makes some concessions to the user: i.e., when splitting the money, the agent makes an initial concession to the human player, "hoping for good will", and in later rounds adjust its behavior to the human player's behavior in the previous round.
+* ``"sympathetic"`` (code word: ``banana``): The agent player does not act purely rationally, but makes some concessions to the user: i.e., when splitting the money, the agent makes an initial concession to the human player, "hoping for good will", and in later rounds adjust its behavior to the human player's behavior in the previous round.

-* ``"explainable"``: The agent player acts *sympathetically* and in addition explains its sympathetic behavior to the user.
+* ``"explainable"`` (code word: ``lemon``): The agent player acts *sympathetically* and in addition explains its sympathetic behavior to the user.

 ## Running the Furhat Skill